 The longevity of your dental bridge depends in large part on the quality of the material in the bridge, as well as your oral hygiene, diet and the health of the supporting teeth and gums.
 Please ask your dentist for proper brushing and flossing techniques.

 At our dental office in Clermont, FL, our doctors are experts in delivering quality dental care and tooth replacements in a comfortable and relaxed environment.
-If you think you need a crown or bridge, contact us today at (352) 242-1763 for an appointment, or drop by for a visit at 12344 Roper Boulevard, Clermont, FL 34711.
+If you think you need a crown or bridge, contact us today at (352) 242-1763 or (352)269-1400 for an appointment, or drop by for a visit at one of our offices.
 We’d feel honored to be a part of your dental health journey!